NelsonPython/CTF_SVBGR_2025/block_blast/ecb_solution.md

 During the competition, I wrote a script that launched the attack, but it timed out.
 I also ran out of time to troubleshoot.
 After the competition, I reviewed solve.py and learned that I should have used a ``` while ``` loop to avoid this.

 Inside the ``` while ``` loop, the number of bytes needed to fill the current block are computed leaving room for a guess about the next byte.
 An oracle function sends user-provided bytes to the server and receives ciphertext from the server.
-See the [solution writeup]()
+See the [solution writeup](https://github.com/jselliott/USCyberOpen2025/tree/main/challenges/bgr/block-blast-crypto)

-SOLUTION:
+I was able to solve this after the competition by running solve.py in my test environment.

 ```
 $ python3 02_solve_flag.py
 [*]  Starting byte-at-a-time attack